gtfierro/hodsite/content/using/index.md

 <a name="httpfront"></a>
 ### HTTP Frontend

 There is a prototype HodDB interactive query interface available at the base URI, [http://localhost:47808](http://localhost:47808).
 It has its own set of documentation at [http://localhost:47808/help](http://localhost:47808/help).

+<a name="bosswaveapi"></a>
+### BOSSWAVE API

+There is a prototype HodDB interactive query interface available at the base URI, [http://localhost:47808](http://localhost:47808).
+It has its own set of documentation at [http://localhost:47808/help](http://localhost:47808/help).